josephbak/data-visualizer/README.md

 ## Installation

 ### Usage
-This app helps to visulize how data is being visualized.
+This app helps to visulize how data is being modified in real time.